ESSENTIALS OF DIAGNOSIS

 The pathogenesis of eosinophilic esophagitis is incompletely defined.
 However, considerable evidence suggests that eosinophilic esophagitis is an allergic disorder induced by antigen sensitization either through foods and/or aeroallergens.

 A majority of patients have evidence of food allergies and a concurrent history of respiratory allergies.
 A seasonal variation has been documented in the diagnosis of eosinophilic esophagitis that correlated with pollen counts.
-By contrast, food anaphylaxis is uncommon, occurring in ...
+By contrast, food anaphylaxis ...